 De Beque Canyon is approximately 15 miles (24 km) long, located on the Colorado River downstream from the town of De Beque, in eastern Mesa County.
 The canyon forms a narrow passage where the river passes along the western end of the Grand Mesa.
 At its lower end, the canyon opens out on the eastern end of the Grand Valley at the town of Palisade, approximately 10 miles (16 km) east of Grand Junction.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for De Beque Canyon:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for De Beque Canyon: